Tenancy Contract in Dubai: What It Is, How It Works & What You Need to Know

 8. Tips for Tenants and Landlords to Avoid Contract Problems

-Whether you’re signing a rental agreement in Dubai for the first time or renewing an existing lease, a few smart moves can save you from headaches down the road.
-Here are essential tenancy contract tips to keep both tenants and landlords on the safe side:
+Whether you’re signing a tenancy contract in Dubai for the first time or renewing an existing rental agreement, a few smart strategies can help you avoid issues later on.
+Here are essential tips for managing a Dubai tenancy contract that keep both tenants and landlords protected and on the safe side:

 Always verify Ejari registration — unregistered contracts aren’t legally recognized.